 Confederation Beach Park (680 Van Wagners Beach Road, Hamilton): This sandy beach is perfect to lay out a towel and enjoy the sunshine and take a dip to cool down from the hot sun.
 Enjoy a restaurant as you walk down the Waterfront Trail.
 There are also many picnic tables throughout the area to enjoy lunch with your family and friends while you visit.

 Ontario Park Beaches within 1.5 Hours from Brampton, Mississauga and Georgetown:

-Ontario Parks is making it easier for Ontarians to enjoy the outdoors by providing free weekday daily vehicle permits from May 1 to September 2, for all provincial parks Mondays through Thursdays.
-A daily vehicle permit is a great way to explore a provincial park for the day.
+A daily vehicle permit is a great way to explore the beaches in Southern Ontario provincial parks for the day.
 Bike, hike, swim, picnic and make some magical outdoor memories.
 Includes entry at any operating provincial park for one vehicle and its passengers from 8:00 am to 10:00 pm, but can vary by park.

 Nearby Parks include:

 - Sibbald Point